tom-york/ProyectoSemestreCC3002/README.md

 ### Core Modules:

-1. **api**: Defines the `GameObject` trait, which every entity in the game implements.
+1. **api**: Defines the `GameObject` trait, which every entity in the game implements for the visualizer.
 This trait is the root of the game's object hierarchy.

 2. **model.items**: Defines different types of game items, including:
     - `Item`: The base interface for all items.